jagannathhari/wolfram_ca/README.md

 ## Build Instructions

-To build Conway's Game of Life, follow these steps:
+To build  Wolfram Cellular Automation, follow these steps:

 1. Clone the repository: